Limited Time Only - $10 off Canine Influenza vaccines!

 Some foods can be dangerous and toxic to our pets.
-While table scraps aren't a good idea to a point in most situations, be extra cautious that your pet doesn't eat any of the following:
+While table scraps aren't a good idea in most situations, be extra cautious that your pet doesn't eat any of the following:

-Alcohol, Avocado, Bones, Caffeine, Chocolate, Citrus, Coconut/Coconut Oil, Coffee, Eggs, Garlic, Grapes/Raisins, Macadamia Nuts, Milk/Dairy, Nuts, Onions/Chives, Raw/Undercooked Meats, Salt/Salty Snack Foods, Xylitol, Yeast Dough.
+Alcohol, Avocado, Bones, Caffeine, Chocolate, Citrus, Coconut/Coconut Oil, Coffee, Eggs, Garlic, Grapes/Raisins, Macadamia Nuts, Milk/Dairy, Nuts, Onions/Chives, Raw/Undercooked Meats, Salt/Salty Snack Foods, Xylitol (found in gum), Yeast Dough.

 Some plants and flowers can be poisonous to our furry friends!
 Here is a list of the